Jetpack Compose Snackbar alternative – InfoBar Compose library

 Using the generic composable

-signature, which allows you to pass a custom layout composable.
+If the standard InfoBar signature does not entirely meet your requirements in terms of layout, you can use the generic InfoBar signature, which allows you to pass a custom layout composable.
 For instance, this is just an implementation example, feel free to get as creative as you want.
 Here are the general steps you need to follow:

-abstract class and define your custom message data structure:
+1. Extend the BaseInfoBarMessage abstract class and define your custom message data structure:

 class CustomMessage(